-WHAT TYPE OF AIRCRAFT DO YOU USE FOR AERIAL VIDEO AND PHOTOGRAPHY?
+WHAT TYPE OF AIRCRAFT DO YOU USE FOR DRONE AERIAL VIDEO AND PHOTOGRAPHY?

 WHAT ARE YOUR WEATHER LIMITATIONS?

-Our FAA exemption limits us to flights only under VFR or visual flight rules.
-In general this means having 1 mile visibility and remaining clear of clouds.
-We can fly in temperatures from 25 degrees F. to over 115 degrees F. We can also fly in gusty winds up to 20 mph if needed.
+FAA regulations limit us to flights only under VFR or visual flight rules.
+In general this means having 3 miles visibility and remaining clear of clouds.
+We can fly in temperatures from 25 degrees F. to over 115 degrees F. We can also fly in gusty winds up to 25 mph if needed.
 For safety reasons it is typically best to fly under the best conditions whenever possible.
 Perfect Perspectives reserves the right to cease flight operation should high winds/weather pose a safety concern.

 CAN YOU OFFER TURN-KEY VIDEO PRODUCTION?

 Yes, call us with the details of your project for a detailed quotation.
-We have compiled a versatile media team with all the skills and experience to create your video from the ground up with quality equipment, sound, lighting, voice over, music, special effects, motion graphics, script writing, and concept storyboards.
+We are backed by a full production studio with all the skills and experience to create your video from the ground up with quality equipment, sound, lighting, voice over, music, special effects, motion graphics, script writing, and concept storyboards.
 Editing services are available along with our drone imaging at a small additional cost.

-WHAT CAMERAS DO YOU USE FOR CLOSE RAGE AERIAL IMAGING?
+WHAT CAMERAS DO YOU USE FOR CLOSE RANGE DRONE AERIAL IMAGING?

 We have successfully flown the following camera –